Orcust-Automaton/ZJNU_Tools/README.md

 # ZJNU_Tools
-A Repo for bypass ZJNU services.
+A repo for better zjnu lives.

 # Architecture